 For those living with a cognitive disease like dementia, it can be difficult to maintain a diet that gives them the nutrients they need to stay healthy.
-According to the Alzheimer’s Association, the three most common factors that lead to eating problems and the lack of a nutritious diet are poor appetite, loss of daily living skills and problems chewing and swallowing.
+According to the Alzheimer’s Association, the three most common factors that lead to eating problems and the lack of a nutritious diet are poor appetite, loss of daily living skills and difficulties with chewing and swallowing.
 Learn how to address these issues to help your loved one get the nutrients they need to stay healthy.

 Improving Poor Appetite